 Theoretical knowledge is integrated with classroom experience and fieldwork for a learning experience that is strongly tied to teaching in the real world.
 Faculty stay up-to-date with standards for best practice helping teachers-in-training develop into educational leaders who can make a positive impact on their communities through their work in the 21st-century classroom.

 The MC Experience

 Mississippi College has long played an important role in the state’s educational infrastructure; its graduates were among the first to teach young students in classrooms throughout Mississippi, even before the public school system existed.
 We’ve remained at the frontier of youth education, continually updating and refining our approach to teacher training and staying current with standards advanced by the National Council for the Accreditation of Teacher Education — by whom we’ve been accredited since 1960, making us one of the first NCATE-recognized institutions in the South.

-Susan Lindsay is the Headmaster at Jackson Prep.
 Tim Martin is Assistant Superintendent of Clinton Public Schools.
-Dr. Tom Burnham is the Mississippi State Superintendent of Education.

 Dr. Tom Burnham is a former Mississippi State Superintendent of Education.

 We’d love to connect with you to help you begin your journey to becoming a

 Mississippi College graduate.
 Visit campus, request info, or apply today.